-Cancer wounds happen when tumours growing under the skin break through.
+Ulcerating cancers happen when cancers growing under the skin break through the skin surface.
+They are also known as fungating wounds, malignant wounds or cancer wounds.
 Radiotherapy can shrink the cancer and help dry up the wound.

-Ulcerating tumours can be upsetting to have and to cope with.
-They might be painful and can bleed or produce liquid.
+They can be upsetting to cope with and they might be painful, bleed or produce liquid.
 They can also smell unpleasant.

 Your doctor might recommend that you have antibiotics as well as the radiotherapy.
 Antibiotics can control infection and reduce any unpleasant smell from the wound.

 Before you have treatment you have a specialised CT planning scan.
 The treatment team use this to plan exactly where to give the radiotherapy.
 You might also need to have a plastic mould made to keep you completely still during the treatment sessions.

 Your doctor tells you how many radiotherapy appointments you'll have.
 This can vary from person to person but might range from 5 to 10 treatments over the course of 2 weeks.
 Each treatment is called a fraction.